groonga/groonga/doc/source/reference/commands/select.rst

 You can drilldown the result of specified ``${LABLE}``.
 It means that this parameter enables a nested drilldown.

 Here is an example to execute the nested drilldown.
-The final result takes first drilldown by ``tag`` and then 2nd drilldown by ``category`` against first result.a
+The final result takes first drilldown by ``tag`` and then 2nd drilldown by ``category`` against first result.

 .. groonga-command
 .. include:: ../../example/reference/commands/select/drilldowns_label_table.log